Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Phase transition for activated random walks

-Since each exploration walk skips the instructions already explored at previous steps, the sequence $(a_1, a_2-a_1,a_3-a_2, \dots)$ is i.i.d.
-By the same argument as above, there is a sequence of i.i.d.\ variables $Y_1,Y_2,Y_3,\dots$ with the property that the $n$-th step is successful if and only if the previous steps are successful and $a_{k-1}+Y_k<x_k$, in which case $a_k=a_{k-1}+Y_k$.
+Since each explorer skips the instructions already examined at previous steps, the sequence $(a_1, a_2-a_1,a_3-a_2, \dots)$ is i.i.d.
+More precisely, by the same argument as above, there is a sequence of i.i.d.\ variables $Y_1,Y_2,Y_3,\dots$ with the property that the $n$-th step is successful if and only if the previous steps are successful and $a_{k-1}+Y_k<x_k$, in which case $a_k=a_{k-1}+Y_k$.